zhangxiaoyu-zidif/go-basic/golang/dataType.md

-#how to compare two float64?
+#how to compare if two float64 data equal?

 using if abs(a - b) < 1e-10